AvChilds/stock_market_analysis_prediction/README.md

     - Significance
     - Conclusions

-### 4. Machine Learning
+### 4. Machine Learning (ML)

 The cleaned data csv exports were used for the machine learning aspect of this project.

-- All cleaned data sets are available in the "Cleaned_Data" folder.
+1. All cleaned data sets are available in the "Cleaned_Data" folder - Download to your local repository.
+2. Download the file to run for this aspect of the project: "Stock_Screening_Project".
+3. Open up each analysis file using VS Code or Jupyter Notebook.
+4. Update the file path at the top of the code to point to your local copy of the cleaned data sources, for example: 'C:/Users/Desktop/Data"
+5. Execute all cells to load the cleaned data and run the ML code.